-- At the emergency care department, the doctors may pump the drug out of your stomach if you ingested it.
+- At the emergency care department, the doctors may pump the drug out of stomach if ingested.

-- A sedative is administered if you are agitated.
+- A sedative is administered if one is agitated.

 - Intravenous fluids will be administered to restore lost nutrients.

 To prevent overdose, it should be taken under supervision and not more than the prescribed dose.
-In addition, do not increase or reduce your dosage without your doctor’s approval.
-You should also not use it for recreational purposes without your doctor’s consult, so you will better understand your risk of having harmful amounts of the drug in your body.
+In addition, do not increase or reduce dosage without a doctor’s approval.
+Patients should also not use it for recreational purposes without a doctor’s consult, so one will better understand the risk of having harmful amounts of the drug in the body.

 Other ways one can prevent overdose is by preventing tolerance.
 This can be achieved by co-administering magnesium and Adderall, as well as other medications and supplements such as zinc, choline, and glutathione.

-Can you overdose on Adderall?
-Yes, you can and this is a common occurrence among recreational users of the drug.
+Can one overdose on Adderall?
+Yes, one can, and this is a common occurrence among recreational users of the drug.
 It presents with many symptoms, including death in severe cases.
 Taking Amphetamine prescription for medical use alone and at doses prescribed by one’s physician are ways one can prevent overdose.

-If you are addicted to the drug, you may be referred to an Adderall addiction treatment center for further treatment.
-You will be managed with a combination of therapies for addicts including psychotherapy and detoxification.
+Being addicted to the drug, one may be referred to an Adderall addiction treatment center for further treatment.
+One will be managed with a combination of therapies for addicts including psychotherapy and detoxification.